 This 10 week unit uses a project based learning approach which enables students to explore the real world challenge of conserving endangered species.
 Students will be empowered to take action within their communities, which significantly contributes to the conservation of Taronga Zoo’s legacy species from Australia and Sumatra.

-This full day program is available at both Taronga Zoo Sydney and Taronga Western Plains Zoo Dubbo.
+This full day program is available at Taronga Zoo Sydney.
 See below for further information.

 Geography, 1.5 hrs per week, English, 2 of 6 hrs per week, Visual Arts, 1 hr per fortnight